National Concession Bus Pass

 - Bus pass application form for people with certain disabilities

-Library applications for bus passes can be made between 10am until 12 noon and 2pm until 4pm during library opening hours, not between 12 noon and 2pm or on Saturdays unless by prior arrangement.
-Appointments for lunchtimes and Saturdays can be booked in person at the library or by telephoning 0300 1234 111.
+Applications can only be accepted at your local library between 10am until 12 noon and 2pm until 4pm during library opening hours, not between 12 noon and 2pm or on Saturdays.
+Appointments for lunchtimes and Saturdays can be made in person at the library or by phoning 0300 1234 111.

 Proof of address